shantanukallakuri/shantanukallakuri.github.io/wiki/7_reagent_list_for_synthesis.md

 <p style="font-size:30px; color:#ff7d00;"><b><i>A reagent and catalyst list for synthesis</i></b></p>

 Here's a list of useful reagents and catalysts in organic and inorganic synthesis.
-This list, just like the previous one is infinite but I hope to preserve a record here and keep it expanding as a source of future ideas.
+This list, just like the previous one is infinite but I hope to preserve a useful record and keep it expanding.
 Watch out for this space, eta Jan 2025!
 <div style='text-align:right'><u><b>Abbreviations:<br/></b></u>
 EDG = Electron donating group<br/>
 EWG = Electron withdrawing group<br/>